Weather warning for thunderstorms in NI

 Yellow weather warning in place for Northern Ireland

-Severe weather warnings have been issued for heavy showers and thunderstorms on Friday.
+Severe weather warnings have been issued for heavy showers and thunderstorms on Friday and Saturday.

-A Met Office alert for Northern Ireland starts at 11:00 BST and lasts until 21:00 BST.
+Met Office alerts for Northern Ireland began at 11:00 BST and will stay in place until 21:00 BST on both days.

 The agency advises people to expect disruption as homes and businesses could be affected by flood water.